idvxlab/fact2vec/README.md

 ## Training Corpus
-We selected 100 high-quality data stories that were manually authored based on different datasets using the Calliope system (https://datacalliope.com).
+The model was trained based on 100 high-quality data stories that were manually authored by experts using the Calliope system (https://datacalliope.com).
 All of these stories consist of 5 data facts with diverse fact types.
 They were designed by following either the time-oriented narrative structure or the parallel structure.
-300 fact trigrams were extracted from these stories as our training set.
+300 fact trigrams were extracted from these stories as the training set.
 Each of them consisted of 3 succeeding data facts in the original story.
 The data is available at (_dataset/storypieces.csv_)

 ## Requirements and Dependencies
 - Python 3.7.3